ndidplatform/ndidplatform.github.io/example-onboarding-flow.md

 400  Error: Invalid accessor type
 403  Error: Identity does not exist
 ```
-- After obtaining user consent, IDP can add new accessor to {namespace,identifier}.
-It will however return fail if this IDP does not associated with {namespace,identifier}.
+- After obtaining user consent, IdP can add new accessor to {namespace,identifier}.
+It will however return fail if this IdP does not associated with {namespace,identifier}.
-Respond will be send through same IDP callback url API, but with `type: onboard_request`.
+Respond will be send through same IdP callback url API, but with `type: onboard_request`.

 **POST /identity/request/ef6f4c9c-818b-42b8-8904-3d97c4c520f6**
 ```yaml